Centre for Advanced Research in Applied Mathematics and Statistics, MAHE, Manipal, India

 First, the worth of the grand coalition is determined which (by assumption) is always possible, and this worth is taken equal for all auxiliary games.
 While the time constraint is not met, the worths for all coalitions with cardinality 1 are computed, then for those with cardinality 2, and

 so on.
 Each time computations of all worths for a certain cardinality are complete, an auxilliary game and its nucleolus are determined.
-If the computation time reaches the constraint while computing worths for coalitions with cardinality $U+1$, the nucleolus of the auxilliary game based on the completed calculations up to is reported as the inductive nucleolus of the game.
+If the computation time reaches the constraint while computing worths for coalitions with cardinality $U+1$, the nucleolus of the auxilliary game based on the completed calculations up to $U$ is reported as the inductive nucleolus of the game.
 If the time constraint is not binding, the inductive nucleolus coincides with the nucleolus, which is reported as the solution.

 We show that the inductive nucleolus satisfies attractive axioms, especially those that incorporate aspects of fairness for computations being based on this type of restricted information.